thomaswei-cn/MC-CoT/README.md

 ```bash
 pip install -r requirements.txt
 ```
+# Dataset Preparation
+## PATH-VQA
+Please download PATH-VQA from the official website, unzip it, and move the `PATH-VQA_test_open.json` in the `./dataset/PATH-VQA/` folder into the unzipped folder.
+## SLAKE
+Please download SLAKE from the official website, unzip it, and move the `Slake_test_open.json` in the `./dataset/Slake/` folder into the unzipped folder.
+## VQA-RAD
+Please download VQA-RAD from the official website, unzip it, and move the `VQA-RAD_test_open.json` in the `./dataset/VQA-RAD/` folder into the unzipped folder.

+**Note:** In this repository, `your_path_to_{Dataset}_dir` refers to the path to the unzipped folder.
 # Implementation
 We have provided implementations of MCCoT as well as various CoT frameworks, along with code for calling 4 types of LLMs and 2 types of MLLMs.